Front Page Detectives

 Article continues below advertisement

-John Michael Musbach, 31, of Haddonfield, New Jersey, pleaded guilty in front of a U.S. District judge this week, the United States Attorney's Office in the District of New Jersey announced this week.
+John Michael Musbach, 35, of Haddonfield, New Jersey, pleaded guilty to the crime in front of a U.S. District judge, according to the United States Attorney's Office in the District of New Jersey.

 Article continues below advertisement